kahles/libZodiac4A/README.md

 #### libnova
 Astronomical calculations are done with the help of [libnova](http://libnova.sourceforge.net/) by Liam Girdwood.
 Because the library is written in C, the portation [novaforjava v0.15.0.0](http://novaforjava.sourceforge.net/) by Richard van Nieuwenhoven is used.
+##### NOTE:
+Since novaforjava actually has a bug that leads to wrong lunar visibility values when calculating data using multiple threads and my patch is not integrated in the original version yet, I made a [fork of novaforjava](https://sourceforge.net/u/skahle/novaforjava/ci/multi-thread-bug/tree/).

 #### JUnit 4.12
 I'm trying to provide a reasonable test coverage using [JUnit](http://junit.org).